adamghill/django-unicorn.com/source/components.md

 # Components

 `Unicorn` uses the term "component" to refer to a set of interactive functionality that can be put into templates.
-A component consists of a Django HTML template with specific tags and a Python class which provides the backend code for the template.
+A component consists of a Django HTML `template` with specific tags and a Python `view` class which provides the backend code for the template.

 ## Create a component